vahsi-kelebek/vlauncher-official/README.md

-# vlauncher-official
+# zzlauncher
 You want to play minecraft cracked?
-Download the VLauncher and play it for free!
+Download the ZZLauncher and play it for free!